FJFranklin/NetIP/README.md

 * Add an interface for the gateway device to handle external routing
 * Test with multiple devices
 * Doxygen documentation + GitHub Pages site documentation
+* Q. What happens when a serial link blocks?

 # License